Mssskrishna/OdinCodes/README.md

 # OdinCodes
-This repository is meant for solely updating codes written for learning from  oden project
+This repository is meant for solely updating codes written for learning from  odin project